What Is an Orchid Spike | All You Need to Know!

 1. Opt to use stakes to support its growth.
 Once the new spike has grown long enough, you should use stakes and a loose clip or tie to help it grow.
 Good stakes like the Mudder Metal Plant Stakes will keep the spikes growing upright and prevent them from looking droopy.

-• What you can get: you will receive 50 pieces orchid clips, 10...
+• Size and Package: you will receive 50 pcs orchid clips, 10 pcs...

 1. Lighting.
 Most importantly, you should know what kind of light your orchid needs.
 Orchids prefer shaded areas where they can still get enough warmth and sunlight.
 As such, make sure that your orchid isn’t directly exposed to the sun for too long.
 Otherwise, they might suffer from sunburn and dehydration.